IQ404/study-notes/README.md

 ❓ To sample two textures in a single fragment shader, are there any ways other than using multiple texture units?

+### Addressing

+Addressing mode is just another name for wrap mode (recall the texture parameter we set previously for wrap mode, when initializing a Texture in our project).

+Apart from the previously mentioned `GL_CLAMP_TO_EDGE` and `GL_REPEAT`, another probably frequently-used parameter value is `GL_MIRRORED_REPEAT`.
+Its effect is exactly as its name suggests.

 ## Common Functions in GLSL

 `mix(a,b,t)` returns `a + t * (b - a)` where `t` is a percentage between `0` and `1`.